 Thanks to the previous BTN committee, the BTN Toolkit is easier to navigate and easier to understand.
 This is a helpful resource that provides instructions and ideas for school and state organizations, which includes: school/state projects and the BTN monthly awards, as well as information regarding what BTN is and the role we all play in it.
 If you have any questions, please feel free to contact me.

-Nursing—The Career for a Lifetime This inspirational program presents accomplished nurses sharing their career journeys and new nurses revealing their dream careers.
-The DVD is free of charge, includes a main feature with bonus tracks on a variety of nursing career paths, to order, visit the NSNA Store.
+BTN Video Nursing—The Career for a Lifetime This inspirational program presents accomplished nurses sharing their career journeys and new nurses revealing their dream careers.
+The DVD includes a main feature with bonus tracks on a variety of nursing career paths, to order, visit the NSNA Store.

 The name National Student Nurses’ Association, Inc. (NSNA)® may be used only by official NSNA school and state constituents with the following wording: (Insert name of school or state association) is an official constituent of the National Student Nurses’ Association, Inc.® No other wording is acceptable without NSNA’s® permission.
 The NSNA® logo may not be used by anyone, including members of school or state chapters.